 Watermelon often comes to mind when we think of outdoor grilling, picnics and days spent at the beach.
+So sharpen your knife and get ready to slice up some melons.
 This versatile fruit can be enjoyed in so many ways and we love seeking out tasty ways to enjoy this mouth watering fruit.
 Here are some of our favorites across the US of A.

 Pickled Watermelon (Louisville, KY)

 Pickled watermelon is as big in Louisville as the Louisville Slugger Museum & Factory.
 We recently caught up with Chef Darmaris Philips, whom you may recognize from this season’s Next Food Network Star, as she was kind enough to share her recipe for pickled watermelon rind.
 Wanna look like a Food Network Star for your guests?
 Make this at your next gathering and watch everyone ask for your autograph.

 Watermelon Pickles (sweet and spice and perfect with BBQ)

 1# watermelon rind with skin removed and cut into 1/2″ chunks

 2 cups local honey